Half of knowing what you want is knowing what you must give up before you get it. Sidney Howard

 Since that relationship, I’ve dated here and there and have liked some awesome guys who I decided were ultimately not for me.
 I’ve also really liked one in particular in recent months.
 Someone who just isn’t ready for what I’m ready for, and who was so afraid of being perceived by me as more than a friend that he forgot to be my friend in the first place.
 Forgot how to treat me, appreciate me, and empathize with how the situation made me feel and focused mostly on his own emotional state instead.
 And truthfully, I probably did the same exact thing to him, the difference being that I was a friend to him and always tried to understand how he felt and what he thought.
 To his credit, he has every right to focus on himself right now so he can figure out what he wants.
 Unfortunately, he hurt my feelings in the process.
 And I had to realize that for a woman like me, with my standards, goals, and all I have to offer, his neglect and insensitivity–despite his occasional effort–was simply unacceptable.
 And depending on the vantage point, maybe he didn’t try enough because he wasn’t ready, and/or maybe I tried too hard because I am ready.
 My readiness can’t compensate for his lack thereof.
 At this moment, in this dimension, space and time, our shapes simply don’t fit.

 Some say I love too hard.
 I say most people don’t love enough.
 The love I’m capable of giving is both a gift and a curse.
-I don’t like a majority of the men I encounter (I’m extremely particular, especially since I had a bad habit of picking the ones who are terrible for me), but when I do like a guy, I like him a lot.
+I don’t like a majority of the men I encounter (I’m extremely particular, especially since I’ve had a bad habit of picking the ones who are terrible for me), but when I do like a guy, I like him a lot.
 I’m very much “all or nothing” when it comes to that.
 I don’t half-ass my love life.
 It’s too important to me to compromise or ever settle for less than I deserve.
 And I deserve exactly what I’m capable of giving.
 Everyone loves differently.
 I just want someone who is capable of loving me the same way (the tricky part being that he has to be someone I want to love that much as well).
-I usually know very quickly what my potential is with a guy.
-I just…”know”.
-And I’ve never had that “knowing” feeling just appear over time simply because I gave it a chance.
-I’m trying that method now to be fair to myself and see what can happen with other people, but it just hasn’t occurred before.
 I know myself and I know what I want.
 And it damn well better be epic, or I won’t want it at all.
-I’d rather be alone forever than settle for mediocrity. …Or settle for anything, for that matter.
+I’d rather be alone forever than settle for mediocrity…or settle for anything, for that matter.
 Instead of focusing on failed attempts, I’ll free my mind and search for better opportunities.

 To improve is to change; to be perfect is to change often.
 Winston Churchill